-The generalizations of the {\it classical} gauge symmetry transformations (4) at the {\it quantum} level has been obtained in our earlier work [18] where the augmented version of the superfield approach (AVSA) to BRST formalism has been exploited in the derivation of the {\it proper} (anti-)BRST symmetry transformations.
-It is a bit tedious but straightforward to note that the following off-shell nilpotent $(s_b^2 = 0)$ BRST symmetry transformations ($s_b$)
+The generalizations of the {\it classical} gauge symmetry transformations (4) at the {\it quantum} level has been obtained in our earlier work [18] where the AVSA to BRST formalism has been exploited in the derivations of the {\it proper} (anti-)BRST transformations.
+It is a bit involved but straightforward to note that the following off-shell nilpotent $(s_b^2 = 0)$ BRST transformations ($s_b$)

-are the {\it symmetry} transformations for the action integral $S = \int d^D x \,{\cal L}_{ B} $ because the Lagrangian density (${\cal L}_{B} $) transforms, under $s_b$, to the {\it total} spacetime derivative as:
+are the {\it symmetry} transformations for the action integral $S_1 = \int d^D x \,{\cal L}_{ B} $ because the Lagrangian density (${\cal L}_{B} $) transforms, under $s_b$, to the {\it total} spacetime derivative as:

-The above observation establishes the invariance of the action integral when we exploit the theoretical strength of Gauss's divergence theorem.
-We have also the generalization of the {\it classical} gauge symmetry transformations (4) to its {\it quantum} counterpart that is noting but the off-shell nilpotent $(s_{ab}^2 = 0)$ anti-BRST symmetry transformations ($s_{ab}$) as
+The above observation establishes the {\it invariance} of the action integral when we exploit the theoretical strength of Gauss's divergence theorem.
+We have also the generalization of the classical gauge symmetry transformations (4) to their {\it quantum} counterparts that are nothing but the off-shell nilpotent $(s_{ab}^2 = 0)$ anti-BRST symmetry transformations ($s_{ab}$) as

 which transform the {\it perfectly} anti-BRST invariant Lagrangian density $({\cal L}_{\bar B})$ to the following {\it total} spacetime derivative, namely;